Update, 15 April

 - One outing for exercise per day - walk, run or cycle, alone or with members of your household.

-- Keep your distance - Stay at least 2m away from other people when out and about.
+- Keep your distance - stay at least 2 m away from other people when out and about and, if possible, try to avoid busy times on popular paths or places

 - Dogs need to be kept on a lead or under close control, do not let them approach others and as always pick up and remove all waste.